LezWatch/lezwatchtv-wporg/readme.txt

 = You're missing some shows/characters =

 Probably.
 The world is a big place.
 [Please drop us a line and let us know](https://lezwatchtv.com/suggestions-welcome/).
 We're always trying to make it better.

+= Why only female queers? =

+Because the site data is from LezWatchTV.
+If someone wants to make a similar site for male queers, we're happy to help them output their data so it can be used too.

 == Screenshots ==